Video Codec

 When using fpsdisplaysink to check performance, please add ‘text-overlay=false’ to prevent drawing FPS information on the display overlay.
 It might cost a lot of CPU computing power.

-Gstreamer Pipeline for Performance Test
+GStreamer Pipeline for Performance Test

 Note